MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 Microsoft Intune has an easy way to create and deploy a Windows Information Protection (WIP) policy.
 You can choose which apps to protect, the level of protection, and how to find enterprise data on the network.
 The devices can be fully managed by Mobile Device Management (MDM), or managed by Mobile Application Management (MAM), where Intune only manages the apps on a user's personal device.

 >[!NOTE]
->If the same user and device are targeted for both MDM and MAM, the MDM policy will be applied to devices joined to Azure AD and MAM will be preferred for personal devices that are workplace-joined (that is, added by using **Settings** > **Email & accounts** > **Add a work or school account**), the MAM-only policy will be preferred but it's possible to upgrade the device management to MDM in **Settings**.
+>If the same user and device are targeted for both MDM and MAM, the MDM policy will be applied to devices joined to Azure AD.
+For personal devices that are workplace-joined (that is, added by using **Settings** > **Email & accounts** > **Add a work or school account**). the MAM-only policy will be preferred but it's possible to upgrade the device management to MDM in **Settings**.
 Windows Home edition only supports WIP for MAM-only; upgrading to MDM policy on Home edition will revoke WIP-protected data access.
+MAM supports only one user per device.

 ## Prerequisites